 Bureau of Reclamation - Reclamation monitors multiple locations quarterly on the Wash under the auspices of the Colorado River Water Quality Improvement Program as authorized by Title II of the Colorado River Basin Salinity Control Act (Appendix B).
 Reclamation studies began in 1978 as part of a basin-wide effort to control salinity in the Colorado River.
 Several salinity control strategies were identified, but other than completion of the Pittman Bypass Pipeline in 1985, none were constructed.
 Reclamation has ceased its efforts for salinity reduction on the Las Vegas Wash Unit, but quarterly monitoring has continued since 1989.
 In addition to more than 20 years of salinity data, field measurements are taken each quarter, along with samples for determination of TSS, selenium, perchlorate concentrations, total phosphorus, total nitrogen, and orthophosphate.
 Reclamation also measures these constituents in discharge channels from Clark County, City of Las Vegas, City of Henderson, and BMI (see Reclamation 2010, Reclamation 2009).
 Reclamation added quarterly monitoring of the City of North Las Vegas Treatment Plant discharge from the end of the pipeline in the Sloan Channel at the confluence with the Wash in 2016.
+Due to the COVID-19 pandemic, the BOR sample program in the Wash has been suspended for the rest of 2020.
 Clark County Parks and Recreation - The wetlands at the Clark County Nature Preserve receive tertiary treated, filtered, and disinfected effluent directly from CCWRD, which also supplies effluent for irrigation purposes at three sites: Nature Preserve West, Duck Creek Trailhead, and Sunrise Trailhead.
 Consequently, Clark County Parks and Recreation was issued two NDEP permits (NEV2003504, Appendix C and NEV2003514, Appendix D) which requires them to monitor the supply water and several surface locations in the Nature Preserve and in-lieu fee mitigation ponds.
 Supply water quality is monitored by CCWRD.
 SNWA has been conducting monitoring activities on behalf of Clark County.
 SNWA is monitoring other sites in addition to the permit compliance sites in the in-lieu fee mitigation ponds to evaluate wetland performance.

 Clark County Regional Flood Control District - CCRFCD along with the City of Henderson, City of Las Vegas, City of North Las Vegas and Clark County are co-permittees on the Las Vegas Valley MS4 permit (NV0021911; Appendix E).
 CCRFCD has been designated as the lead agency responsible for maintaining dry and wet weather monitoring programs that meet the terms of the permit.
 Water quality monitoring activities that are conducted by SNWA serve as the dry weather monitoring program for CCRFCD.
-For the wet weather monitoring program, CCRFCD has contracted with MWH to operate two automated sampling stations.
+For the wet weather monitoring program, CCRFCD has contracted with HDR, Inc. to operate two automated sampling stations.
 Samples are collected from two Wash sampling sites during three storm events for a full suite of constituents and up to seven storm events for a shorter list of consituents.